 The air conditioning unit is integrated into the ventilation system in the near side of the cab.
-The unit will cool or heat the air which may be drawn in to the cab through a carbon filter or re-circulated within the cab.
-When applying chemicals it is important that some air be drawn into the cab at all times to ensure that it is kept positively pressurised to keep dust and vapours out.
+The unit will cool or heat the air which is drawn in to the cab through a carbon filter.
+A proportion of the air is re-circulated within the cab to improve the air conditioning efficiency.
+When applying chemicals it is important that doors and windows are kept shut to ensure that it is kept positively pressurised to keep dust and vapours out.